chamambom/python_to_text/README.md

 - I figured dockerising the app will make it easier for anyone out there who wants to see how it works.
 I will put every detail about docker that should help anyone troubleshoot whatever challenges they will face when trying to reproduce this repo.

 ##### DockerFile Contents/terms
+For example, in your Dockerfile:
+Expose 5000

+The port specified after the EXPOSE instruction in the Dockerfile would be the port inside the Docker container.

+So, in the command docker run -i -t -p 6080:5000 ..., where port 5000 is mapped to port 6080, you would expose port 5000 inside the Dockerfile if your application listens on that port.

 ##### Docker Compose

+Lets educate each other first

+    ports:
+      - 6080:5000

+6080 is the port on the host machine.
+5000 is the port inside the Docker container.

+e.g In the command docker run -i -t -p 6080:5000, the port mapping specifies that port 5000 inside the Docker container is mapped to port 6080 on the host machine.

 #### Docker Networking